Patrick Clark (chef): Career

 Chef Anthony Bourdain describes the impression he made: "Patrick for sure impressed the hell out of us.
 He was kind of famous; he was big and black; most importantly he was American, not some cheese-eating, surrender specialist Froggie.
 Patrick Clark, whether he would have appreciated it or not, was our home-town hero, our Joe DiMaggio – a shining example that it could be done."

 Personal life

 In 1979, he married Lynette.
-The couple had five children: two sons, Preston and Cameron, and three daughters, Aleia, Ashley, and Brooke.
-Preston is also an award-winning chef.
-At the time of his death, he and his family were living in Plainsboro, New Jersey.
+The couple had five children: two sons and three daughters.
+At the time of his death, he and his family were living in Plainsboro Township, New Jersey.

 Death

 Clark died of amyloidosis, a rare blood disease, on February 11, 1998, at the Princeton Medical Center in Princeton, New Jersey.
 He was 42.
 His wife and their five children survived him.